Zorislav-Shoyat/CAL-Cray-Assembly-Language-Translator/README.md

 derived from operations defined by Virtue verbs SPACE (INTERVAL), ADD, MULTIPLY, DIVIDE... (see http://grgur.irb.hr/Virtue).

-Additionally the file Monitor.CAL is included, which is a preliminary test for the E2LP Cray-1 implementation, and may be consulted as an example of Cray Assembly Language Programme.
-This Monitor.CAL is actually written to boot up any Cray-1/Cray-XMP compatible computer, however the UART part is specific to the implementation on the E2LP board.
+Additionally the file BOOT.CAL is included, which is a preliminary test for the E2LP Cray-1 implementation, and may be consulted as an example of Cray Assembly Language Programme.
+This BOOT.CAL is actually written to boot up any Cray-1/Cray-XMP compatible computer, however the UART part is specific to the implementation on the E2LP board.
+The TEST.CAL is a short series of tests, and it repeats a shorter text about Cray-1.

 For reading the Vitlersoft CAL sources use a tabstop of 3
 	(in vi/vim ':se ts=3')